Back to Blog

 Eddy current testing helps identify surface flaws, subsurface flaws, and hardness changes caused by high-temperature hardening, as well as early signs of corrosion that affect material hardness.
 With high-frequency currents, you can locate irregularities even in very thin coatings.

-For example, using Voliro T inspection drone with a pulsed eddy current (PEC) payload, you can take the test to any height, depth, or distance you like.
+For example, using Voliro T inspection drone with a pulsed eddy current (PEC) payload, you can take the test to any height.
+The probe penetrates the wall thickness range of 3 to 18 mm and can work at a lift-off distance of up to 100 mm.
 An aerial PEC test is ideal if you need to identify early signs of corrosion under insulation (CUI), in insulated metal components and structures.
 With pulsed currents, it is possible to scan large areas at once.

 Pulsed Eddy current testing setup with a Voliro T drone